findy-network/findy-network.github.io/content/en/blog/workshop/index.md

 date: 2023-06-09
 title: "The Agency Workshop"
 linkTitle: "The Agency Workshop"
 description: "The Findy Agency workshop contains guided tracks for developers on how to build clients for Findy Agency.
-The students learn how to use the agency CLI tool to operate their identity agent in the cloud, run simple CLI chatbots, and build full-blown web applications with the programming language of their choice (Go, Typescript, or Kotlin)."
+Students learn how to use the agency CLI tool to operate their identity agent in the cloud, run simple CLI chatbots, and build web applications with the programming language of their choice (Go, Typescript, or Kotlin)."
 author: Laura Vuorenoja
 resources:
   - src: "**.{png,jpg}"
     title: "Image #:counter"
 ---
-During the Findy Agency project, when regarding documentation, our development team put first greater weight on running and deploying the agency.
+During the Findy Agency project, our development team initially placed greater emphasis on running and deploying the agency in terms of documentation.
 Due to this prioritization, instructions on building agency clients have gotten less attention.
 We have now fixed this shortcoming by publishing [the agency workshop](https://github.com/findy-network/agency-workshop) to educate developers on using, building, and testing agency clients.